SongNotes Volumes 1-3

 Enough Rope offers three short poems by that most famous doyenne of the Algonquin Round Table, Dorothy Parker.
 Known for her quick wit, biting sarcasm, and pithy sayings (“If you want to know what God thinks of money, just look at the people he gave it to.”) she was an unsparing observer of New York society.

 No stranger to suicide attempts, Parker mulls over several methods in Résumé.
 Her wearily deadpan delivery in this poem suggested a blues setting.
-A bit of pitch bending is in order and a steady tempo is required.

 The set ends on an uncharacteristically elegiac note with The Sea.
 The waves gently rock in the piano while sea birds cry from above.